ckopec-dev/Stem-Cheatsheets/Chemistry/Cheatsheet.md

 - Hydrogen + iodine (hydriodic acid) = acid radical
 - Hydrogen + sulfur + oxygen (sulfuric acid) = acid radical
 - Hydrogen + nitrogen + oxygen (nitric acid) = acid radical

+## Salts

+Compounds of a metal, a non-metal, and sometimes oxygen.
+Contains an acid radical.
+Formed by interaction of an acid and a base, giving the acid radical, and the metal.
+When two elements are present, the compound ends with "ide."
+When oxygen is present, it is "ate" or "ite."
+The compounds that end in "ite" have less oxygen than the corresponding "ate."
+- Sodium + bromine &rarr; sodium bromide
+- Potassium + bromine &rarr; potassium bromide
+- Sodium + nitrogen + oxygen &rarr; sodium nitrate
+- Silver + nitrogen + oxygen &rarr; silver nitrate
+- Sodium + carbon + oxygen &rarr; sodium carbonate
+- Sodium + nitrogen + oxygen &rarr; sodium nitrite

+## Correspondence to organic chemistry
+- Oxides &rarr; ethers
+- Acids &rarr; organic acids
+- Bases &rarr; alcohols
+- Salts &rarr; esters